Emilia Sølvsten

 Engraved wall-text:

-At this moment, you experience a sense of presence, animated by something trembling, something alive - haunted by the conditioning of memory, brought to life, transformed, and transmitted in your encounter with the work.
+At this moment, you experience a sense of presence, animated by something trembling, something alive—haunted by the conditioning of memory, brought to life, transformed, and transmitted in your encounter with the work.

-A scientist conditioned a group of mice to fear the scent of cherry blossom by giving them an electric shock every time they were exposed to the smell.
+A scientist conditioned a group of mice to fear the scent of cherry blossoms by giving them an electric shock every time they were exposed to the smell.
 After the treatment, the mice were put together to breed.
-The offspring of these mice showed clear signs of fear when exposed to the scent of cherry blossom.
-This happened even though these mice had never been exposed to the effects of the electric shock in connection with the smell.
-The experiment showed not only the 1st generation but also future generations' fear of this specific scent.
+The offspring of these mice showed clear signs of fear when exposed to the scent of cherry blossoms, even though they had never been exposed to the electric shock associated with the smell.
+The experiment demonstrated that not only the first generation but also future generations exhibited fear of this specific scent.

 How many personal incidents do you carry with you that are not yours?
-I ask if my emotional and physical recalls of an experience do, in fact, belong to me?
+I ask if my emotional and physical recollections of an experience truly belong to me.
 Perhaps they belong to the collective for which we are responsible but are not to blame for their unannounced intrusion.

 Choreography option 1. or 2.